ASPigman/vba_challenge/README.md

 Some pieces of code were used and/or modified from code courtesy of [Shrawantee on GitHub](https://github.com/shrawantee/VBA-Scripting---Stock-Market-Analysis/blob/master/HW2_Hard_DS.vbs)

-Collaborated with classmates Cory (Chapman) Houston, Amanda Hinkle, and Barb Rupps on some pieces of code.
+Collaborated with classmates Cory (Chapman) Houston and Barb Rupps on some pieces of code.